v1kstrand/ContextVIT/README.md

-# ContextVIT – Sub-Quadratic Attention Sketches
+# ContextVIT – Sub-Quadratic Attention

 This repo explores sub-quadratic ways to perform the attention operation in a Vision Transformer (ViT — Vision Transformer) by reducing the effective number of key–value (KV) tokens each query needs to attend to.